fauconnier-n/ML-Engineer-OpenClassrooms-projects/03 - Segmentez des clients d'un site e-commerce/README.md

 # Customer segmentation of an e-commerce platform

  The dataset is available on [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
- It contains various data on the sellers, buyers (customers) and products sold on the Brazilian e-commerce platform "Olist Store".
+ It contains various data on the sellers, buyers (customers) and products sold on the Brazilian e-commerce platform Olist.

  The goal of this project is to use Unsupervised Machine Learning to segment the customers in clusters usable/interpretable by a CRM team.

-The selected model is trained on features of a standard "RFM" segmentation (Recency, Frequency, Monetary Value of a customer and its orders) and the average review score left by the customer.
+ **The final model (Kmeans) is trained on features of a standard "RFM" segmentation (Recency, Frequency, Monetary Value of a customer and its orders) and the average review score left by the customer.**

 ## Files